bastien-ricoeur/react-librairycomponent/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-If you want to contribute to the library you need to realize this steps to use git hooks for cleaning and testing your code :
-* Copy the content of git-hooks folder into your .git/hooks folder
-* Copy the husky.sh file from the node_modules/husky/scripts to your .git/hooks folder

 ## 📚 License